fredriko/nlp-data-readiness/docs/project-phases.md

 and updated based as the knowledge of the data available is increased, the transfer of knowledge is omnipresent in all stages of the project, and the implementation is iteratively updated and tested as the project progresses.

+Although the Data Readiness Levels described in the previous section permeates all stages of the project management, steps 1 and 2 in the project structure above are where the data readiness is usually addressed in depth.

 Baby steps and iteration are key!

 ## Resources

+Here are links to some common data science/analytics project processes.

 * [Cross-industry standard process for data mining (CRISP-DM)](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining)
 * [Team Data Science Process (TDSP)](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/lifecycle) by Microsoft.